marksruziboev/push-swap/README.md

 ============   SORTING   ============

-Here, I used an algorithm that is somewhat similar to the Hanoi tower construction.

 The main part of the project is to sort stack a.

 Here, I used an algorithm that is somewhat similar to the Hanoi tower construction.